ton-blockchain/ton/doc/GlobalVersions.md

 ### Action phase
 * If "send message" action fails, the account is required to pay for processing cells of the message.
-* Optional bounce on action phase failure (enabled by `SETBOUNCEONACTIOINPHASEFAIL`).
+* Flag +16 in actions "Send message", "Reserve", "Change library" causes bounce if action fails.